DanielLi03/digital-bouncers/index.md

 </p>
 <br>

-Retrieval-Augmented Generation (RAG) Framework - Handles general queries beyond SQL capabilities.
+Retrieval-Augmented Generation (RAG) Framework - Obviously, not all questions can be answered using SQL.
+As such, RAG handles general queries beyond SQL capabilities.
 RAG is used to ensure that our chatbot’s answers about utility bills or energy usage come from a trusted knowledge source by relying on reference texts.

 Persistence Layer - Responsible for storing and managing data by previous requests.
-This is a layer present in many chatbot assistance that allows for smooth conversation from request to request in one session.
+This is a layer present in many chatbot assistance that allows for smooth conversation from one request to the other in one session.

 <br>